 Possible benefits of fruit juice

 The benefits or lack thereof really depend on what type of juice it is that you’re drinking.
 If you are using juice as a way to get your required nutrients, it’s imperative that you understand what is good for you and what isn’t.
 The best possible choice seems to be freshly pressed, 100% pure fruit or vegetable juice.
 Ideally, you don’t want any additives or extra sugar.
 The only sugar should be the natural fructose coming from the fruit itself.
+Cold press juicers can be more efficient in retaining vitamins and nutrients, versus masticating juicers, which apply heat in the grinding and juicing processes

 The fresh kind is packed full of “vitamins, minerals, and beneficial compounds”.
 Many people think that fruit juice contains fewer nutrients than fresh fruit, but this actually doesn’t seem to be the case.
 In fact, research shows that “1/2 cup (120 ml) of fruit juice is just as rich in most vitamins and minerals, including iron, potassium, magnesium, and B vitamins, as the same quantity of fresh fruit”.
 The only issue is that nutrients do degrade over time so the fresher the juice, the more full of nutrients, and the better for you it is.